 But sometimes, its usage could include “motherfucker,” especially when expressing rage or annoyance.

 If you wish to point out how silly or stupid someone is, this is the phrase to use.
 It literally translates to “idiot of the ass,” but the closest English equivalent is “idiot,” or “dumbass.”
 The best thing about the phrase is that it can fit in almost every situation.

 - “¿Cómo puedes ser tan tonto del culo?”

 Translation: “How can you be such a dumbass?”

 The correct pronunciation for this phrase is “ton-to del kuloh.”
 This curse phrase is considered slightly mild, hence often used in regular conversations.

 “Qué Cabrón” – “What a bastard.”

-The saying formed the origin of the phrase “Qué Cabrón,” and its extensive use among the Spanish swear words.
-Mostly, people use the phrase to curse at others, but it’s a mild cuss phrase.
+The saying formed the origin of the phrase “Qué Cabrón” and its extensive use among Spanish swear words.
+Mostly, people use the term to curse at others, but it’s a mild cuss phrase.

 “No me Jodas” – “Don’t f*ck with Me!”